afergus93/ca-hca-immg-quasi/README.md

-# Cannabis Use Among Adults in Washington State without Healthcare Access
+# Mental Health Disparities in Cannabis Use and Difficulty Accessing Healthcare Among Adults in Washington State, 2015-2019
 Authors: Serena Santoni, Daniel J Cockson, Aaron JR Ferguson

 Cross-sectional analysis of the association between poor mental health days, difficulty accessing healthcare and cannabis use among adults in Washington State.